 In addition to loading and displaying the peptides and proteins identified in an MS2 run, LabKey Server lets you associate experimental annotations, which can then be pulled into the various grid views.
 You can display and query on things like sample properties and the experimental protocol.

 contain a group of samples and properties for those samples.
 In the context of an MS2 experiment, these are generally the samples that are used as inputs to the mass spectrometer, often after they have been processed in some way.

 are available site-wide.
 Within a project, you can reference sample sets that are in other folders under the same project, or sample sets in the "Shared" project.

 To set up a sample type, first navigate to a target folder.
 In an MS2 folder, there will be a Sample Types

 web part present by default.
 It will show all of the existing sample sets that are available in that folder.

-If the sample set you want is not already loaded, you will need to enter the data in a tab separated format (TSV).
+If the sample set you want is not already defined, you will need to add it and enter the data in a tab separated format (TSV).
 The easiest way to do this is to use a spreadsheet like Excel.
-One of the columns should be the name of the sample, and the other columns should be properties of interest (the age of the participant, the type of cancer, the type of the sample, etc).
-Each of the columns should have a header.
+One of the columns should be named Name